x-govuk/markdown-it-govuk/README.md

 ### Govspeak

-You can enable support for some [Govspeak](https://govspeak-preview.publishing.service.gov.uk/guide#callouts) markdown extensions by using the `govspeak` option.
+You can enable support for some [Govspeak](https://govspeak-preview.publishing.service.gov.uk/guide) markdown extensions by using the `govspeak` option.

-The following extensions are currently supported:
+This plugin supports the following extensions:

 - `address`
 - `blockquote`